chengkaichee/wRPG-Plugin/README.md

 very likely be suboptimal.
 This is just a proof of concept to adopt AI tools for my BA workflow in a development project to quickly prototype with just very basic knowledge of the stack.

+## Instructions for plugin
+[WIP] build test-ui-plugin (or remove it from code) and game-rule-dnd5e in the plugin directory, then follow the main guide's instructions to build and run the app with `npm run dev`

 ### Changes to Original Code

 * Internal game mechanics are handled in a plugin; the core app only receives **prompt guidance** to narrate the next scene.